brettz9/httpquery/README.md

 its data becomes opened--for the humblest content creator to experienced mashup developers.

+While the first goal is to allow regular website content creators to have their content available to searches--with HTML/XML being the inevitable document-centric format, JSON support (via JSONPath / RQL?) is also envisaged.

+It is also hoped, whether through minor markup changes to schema attachment, intelligent widgets may become more of a norm in exposing sophisticated, offlineable, type-aware and paginated widgets which do not depend on the content creator being themselves a developer for this functionality to be made available to users.

+Other possible uses may include selective spidering.

 See the todos for more future goals for the project.

+FAQ
+====
+* Why require headers rather than GET-friendly bookmarkable/shareable request parameters?* - I wanted the protocol to be able to overlay any dynamic as well as static system which might already be using its own request parameters.

 Informal, tentative specification for HTTP Query headers
 ===========================================